-Plugging in with the correct tune is an easy and free way to relax but this not where Spotify wants to end.
-The company has come up with a sundry catalog under ‘word’ ensuring of several things from poetry to guided meditation, audiobooks, and short stories.
+Plugging in with the correct tune is an easy and free way to relax, but this is not where Spotify wants to end.
+The company has come up with a sundry catalog under ‘word’ ensuring several things from poetry to guided meditation, audiobooks, and short stories.

 Meditation can be challenging to get into at first, but guided meditation tracks can help you relax and focus.
 There’s a huge variety of meditation guides that one can choose as well as providing helpful mantras that will help to center on.